 Boulders Beach - Penguins

 Boulders Penguin Colony is a stunning year-round destination, not only during the feeding/breeding season.
-Nowhere else in the world you get closer to African Penguins in the wild.
+Nowhere else in the world you get closer to African Penguins, the Jackass, in the wild.
 However, it's often crowded.

 Avoiding Tourist Crowds

-The busy months are November until March/April.
+The busy months are November until March; worst in December and January.
 However, it can be crowded in the shoulder and off-season as well, especially on the weekends.
 To beat the crowds and increase the chance of a parking lot, be there very early in the morning as soon as they open.
-Another idea is to go late: About 1 hour before they close.
-You'll see more penguins compared to mornings.
+An alternative is to go late: roughly 1 hour before they close.
+You'll see more penguins compared to the morning.

 - Winter: April - September 08:00 - 17:00